 Program Element Current City AHAC Additional Comments Set Aside and Affordability Requirements 10% affordable unit at 80% AMI At least 10% affordable units at up to 80% AMI Community would prefer a deeper level of affordability and a larger number of affordable units; AHAC recommendation is to match the City's recommendation at this time due to the limited profit margins for developers presented in the Consultant's report.
 In-Lieu Fee Establish in-lieu fee option, set at \$120-160k per affordable unit that would have been built under IZ; adjust fee level every 2 years Establish in lieu option with documentation provided that there are no other options ("set a high bar"); make calculation for fee level clear and transparent; adjust fee level every 2 years; add geographic constraint a la sidewalk onion.
 The community expressed an interest in excluding any additional affordable housing development in East Gainesville and only allowing it in West Gainesville; however, the Committee would like to ensure affordable development is geographically close to new development, but not limited to one specific side of town.
 There was general concern over how the fees should be spent.
-Development Scale Apply IZ requirements to multifamily developments with ten or more units.
-Apply IZ requirements to multifamily developments with ten or more units.
+Development Scale Apply IZ requirements to multi-family developments with ten or more units.
+Apply IZ requirements to multi-family developments with ten or more units.
 No additional comments.
-Applicability -Voluntary opt-in for geographies outside of IZ policy. -Incentives applicable to non-market rate units. -Not applicable to existing development. -Mandatory Citywide. -Incentives applicable to all new development that meets IZ policy. -Not applicable to existing development.
+Applicability -Voluntary opt-in for geographies outside of IZ policyIncentives applicable to non-market rate unitsNot applicable to existing development. -Mandatory CitywideIncentives applicable to all new development that meets IZ policyNot applicable to existing development.
 No additional comments.
 Affordability Term/Duration 99 years.
 Life of the building.
 The two most popular options were 99 years and the life of the building.
 Most participants were in favor of the life of the building as long as it is well defined in the code.
 Unit Pricing Follow existing HUD guidelines.
 Follow existing HUD guidelines.
 No additional comments.
-Unit Characteristics Ensure affordable units are identical to market- rate units.
-Ensure affordable units are identical to market- rate units.
+Unit Characteristics Ensure affordable units are identical to market-rate units.
+Ensure affordable units are identical to marketrate units.
 Ensure units are dispersed throughout the development; avoid "concentration of poverty".
 Concurrency of Delivery Include concurrency requirement.
 Include concurrency requirement.
 No additional comments.
 Functional Units Adopt normal rounding rules; rounding up for fraction units above 0.5.
 Adopt normal rounding rules; rounding up for fraction units above 0.5.
 No additional comments.

 Program Element Current City AHAC Additional Comments

-Potential tiered
+N/A Potential tiered

 Additional incentive structure to

-Recommendation 1 N/A trade extra set aside or N/A
+Recommendation 1 trade extra set aside or N/A

 Recommendation 1 deeper affordability for

 more incentives

 The City and County

 should coordinate to

 Additional ensure consistency

 Recommendation 2 N/A between IZ policies in N/A

 Recommendation 2 order to minimize

 development migration

 from one to the other.

 City staff should

 evaluate a separate

 Additional ownership-focused IZ

 Recommendation 3 N/A policy to address N/A

-Recommendation 3 additional areas of
+Recommendation 5 additional areas of

 affordable housing

 needs.

-N/A City staff should
+City staff should

 evaluate "special needs

 Additional population"-focused IZ

-Recommendation 4 policy to address N/A
+Recommendation 4 N/A policy to address N/A

-Recommendation 4 additional areas of
+Recommendation 4 commendation 4 additional areas of

 affordable housing

 needs.

 City staff should

 evaluate additional

-N/A public-private
+public-private N/A

-Additional partnership NI / A
+Additional I N/Δ partnership

-Recommendation 5 opportunities, beyond IZ N/A
+Recommendation 5 opportunities, beyond IZ

 policies, to augment the

 City's limited affordable

 housing budget.